 Brigadier; served in Indian Army, then in British Army of the Rhine; awarded the OBE for his part in the Berlin Airlift (1949); retired from the Army after serving as Aide-de-Camp to the Queen (1962-1965).
-By 2013, he was the oldest living OE, aged 103
+Died in 2017, at the age of 106.

 Dauncey, Michael D K